Thomas Ridpath: British Guiana 1c magenta

 In 1878 he bought the collection of the British Guiana collector Neil Ross McKinnon which included the unique British Guiana 1856 1c magenta.
 McKinnon had placed his collection in the hands of his friend Robert Wylie Hill in Glasgow who first offered it to Edward Loines Pemberton but no sale resulted despite Pemberton later confirming in a letter to Frederick Philbrick that he had seen the collection and that it included a "ONE cent, red [magenta], 1856!!! as genuine as anything ever was" but commenting that it was a "dreadfully poor copy".

 Hill then offered the collection by post to several other dealers including Ridpath who, with funding from his client James Botteley of Birmingham, purchased the collection for £120.
 As Ridpath described it to Edward Denny Bacon in a letter: "I received my letter at 4.45 p.m., and at 8 p.m.
 I was on the way to Glasgow.
 I saw Mr. Hill by 9 a.m. next morning, concluded the business, and was back in Liverpool all within twenty-four hours."
 Meanwhile, Pemberton had sent a cheque by post but it arrived after Ridpath's visit.

 As the financer of the deal, Botteley was offered his pick of the collection but was asked not to take the 1c magenta as Ridpath already had it in mind to sell it in Paris to Philipp von Ferrary which he did for a price that may have been £40 or £150.
-Neither Ridpath or Botteley seem to have appreciated the full significance of the 1c.
+Neither Ridpath nor Botteley seems to have appreciated the full significance of the 1c.
 Ridpath may not have realised it was unique and Botteley did not want it because the corners were clipped.
 It was sold in 2014 for US$9,480,000.